eliotsykes/dan-todo/GUIDE.md

 - Copy `app/controllers/api/v1/sessions_controller.rb` from TODO URL HERE.
 - Update `config/routes.rb` from TODO URL HERE.
 - Update `app/models/user.rb` from TODO URL HERE.
+- Copy `spec/support/json_helper.rb` from TODO URL HERE.

+Review the changes made to each updated file before committing, with `git diff`.
+Let me know if you'd like to discuss any of the changes.

 **INSTRUCTION FOR DAN END**